Author: Mark Cotgrove | Reading Time: 6-7 minutes

 The more experienced salespeople have learned about benefits as well and talk with great enthusiasm about them to customers.
 But a benefit is only something the product does for the customer rather than an intrinsic attribute it possesses.
 You might say, for example, our product will save you money** and call that out as a benefit to the customer.
 However, the next product they look at may well also make the same claim.
 The customer can see as well that the products are different (maybe one is black and the other white as with the swans) but which one is better for their situation?
 Which one gives the customer a better outcome?

 This is where we step up to differentiation.
-Differences in features and benefits relate to the product whereas differentiation relates to a better outcome for the customer.
+Differences in features and benefits relate to the product whereas Value Proposition differentiation relates to a better outcome for the customer.
 Which one do you think the customer cares about more?

-How do you truly differentiate?
+How do you truly differentiate your Value Proposition?

-Therefore, for our offering to be truly differentiated, it has to show how it delivers a better business outcome for the customer.
+For our offering to be truly differentiated, it has to show how it delivers a better business outcome for the customer.
 You have to relate its features (small, powerful, quiet etc) to the benefits for the customer (lower operating cost, more reliable) to the business outcome this provides (faster response times and greater uptime for their customers for example).

 The outcomes are all measurable and exist in the context of the business issue or problem we believe the customer understands.
 Everything else is only really relevant to the supplier.
 Your customer doesn’t relate to the features or benefits of your product until we have demonstrated we can help him create a better business outcome.
 In other words, we have differentiated ourselves – as opposed to just appearing different.